This article was updated on June 21st, 2021.

-The concept behind this ancient practice is that by healing and working the body, you are able to heal the mind of negativity simultaneously.
-This stems from the idea that if your body feels tense, it will be far more difficult for your mind to relax and find peace.
-Yoga is actually Sanskrit for “Yoke,” meaning union.
+The concept behind this ancient practice is that you can heal the mind of negativity simultaneously by healing and working the body.
+This stems from the idea that it will be far more difficult for your mind to relax and find peace if your body feels tense.
+Yoga is Sanskrit for “Yoke,” meaning union.

-And while yoga is based on flow and consistency, there are certain movements and poses that are proven to be incredibly beneficial for specific ailments.
-For example, Camel Pose (in which you kneel on the floor with your knees hip width apart, rest your hands on your ankles and press the ribs and pelvis forward) is known to increase lung capacity, and stimulate the adrenal, pituitary, pineal and thyroid glands.
+While Yoga is based on flow and consistency, there are movements and poses proven to be incredibly beneficial for specific ailments.
+For example, “Camel Pose” (in which you kneel on the floor with your knees hip-width apart, rest your hands on your ankles, and press the ribs and pelvis forward) is known to increase lung capacity and stimulate the adrenal, pituitary, pineal and thyroid glands.